bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 So, you know, I do think there's definitely a Bitcoin ivory tower and Bitcoin is very, very difficult because to understand it from first principles is not something almost anybody can do.
 And so what happens is, in the community, you have varying degrees of technical capability, varying degrees of actually evaluating proposals.
 And what happens is people sort of rely on the heuristic of, like, who do I trust?
-Who's going to give me kind of a notion of what this change actually is and whether it's a good thing.
+Who's going to give me kind of a notion of what this change actually is and whether it's a good thing?
 And so you're in this situation where there's like a very small number of people who are kind of upstream of the technical consensus around something and everybody else to varying degrees just kind of like sort of follows along.

 Sjors Provoost: 00:41:01